 Many of the recommendations provided in this guide attempt to address Inuit perceptions, aspirations, and concerns relating to scientific research.
-Inuit, like people anywhere, have varied and conflicting views about research, its relevance, and its value.
-Many Inuit regard scientific research as a valuable tool to protect public well-being, generate wealth, and to advance knowledge (for the benefit of communities and society at large).
-Researchers are recognized as experts who possess specialized skills and knowledge and who can help provide the information and assessment needed by Inuit for sound decision making and planning areas such as land use management, environmental assessment, mineral exploration, wildlife management, community health, infrastructure, etc. Research projects are also perceived as an important source of direct employment and revenues, a source for local training and experience (particularly for young people), and occasionally as a tool to support community advocacy and empowerment (e.g. providing scientific evidence to support community claims in the national and international arenas).
-Across the Arctic, community members are increasingly seeking help from researchers to design and conduct their own studies that address local questions and concerns.
+Inuit, like people anywhere, have varied and conflicting views about the relevance and value of scientific research.
+Many Inuit regard scientific research as a valuable tool to protect public wellbeing, generate wealth, and to advance knowledge (for the benefit of communities and society at large).
+Researchers are recognized as experts who possess specialized skills and knowledge and who can help provide the information and assessment needed by Inuit for sound decision making and planning areas such as land use management, environmental assessment, mineral exploration, wildlife management, community health, infrastructure, etc. Research projects are also perceived as an important source of direct employment and revenues, a source for local training and professional experience (particularly for young people), and occasionally as a tool to support community advocacy and empowerment (e.g. providing scientific evidence to support community claims in the national and international arenas).
+Across the Arctic, community members are increasingly seeking help from researchers to design and conduct their own studies that address local guestions and concerns.
 Research collaborations and partnerships between Inuit and the scientific community are increasing.
 Inuit are by-and-large not opposed to pure scientific research; however, they would like the opportunity to share their valuable knowledge and to assist scientists in designing and conducting scientific studies (even if the phenomena under investigation are not of immediate local relevance).

-Despite the support for research, some Inuit have significant concerns and reservations about the manner in which research is conducted and about the impacts of scientific activities on their communities.
-In this guide we attempt to address some of the pertinent community concerns summarized below:
+Despite the support for research, some Inuit have significant concerns about the manner in which research is conducted and about the impacts of scientific activities on their communities.
+Some of the pertinent community concerns and perceptions are summarized below:

-- ♣ lack of input/consultation in identifying research needs and questions and in designing studies Inuit often feel that scientists do not make enough effort to consider Inuit knowledge and perspectives when framing research questions, and designing studies.
-Inuit occasionally dismiss as unnecessary and irrelevant scientific studies (especially those on harvested wildlife species) that they believe will provide knowledge that Inuit already posses.
-A common perception is that Inuit have the answers to many of the questions scientists propose to investigate. - lack of local involvement in the research process Inuit are not adequately involved in each research stage (e.g. project design, data collection and analysis, and communication of results)
+- Iack of input/consultation in identifying research needs and questions and in designing studies - Inuit often feel that scientists do not make enough effort to consider Inuit knowledge and perspectives when framing research questions, and designing studies.
+Inuit occasionally dismiss scientific studies (especially those on harvested wildlife species) as unnecessary and irrelevant where they believe the studies will provide knowledge that Inuit already possess.
+A common perception is that Inuit have the answers to many of the questions scientists propose to investigate. - Iack of local involvement in the research process Inuit sometimes feel they are not adequately involved throughout the research process (e.g. project design, data collection and analysis, and communication of results).